AmeyaJagtap/Adaptive_Activation_Functions/README.md

 Code: PINN code for the Burgers equation (1 Dimension)

+                                                 If you make use of the code or idea in your work, please cite our papers

 References for adaptive activation functions:

 1. A.D.
 Jagtap, K.Kawaguchi, G.E.Karniadakis, Adaptive activation functions accelerate convergence in deep and physics-informed neural networks, Journal of Computational Physics, 404 (2020) 109136. (https://doi.org/10.1016/j.jcp.2019.109136)